Sharp Hardy's Inequalities in Hilbert Spaces: Introduction and statement of the results

+Another formula involving few more terms and an algorithm for calculating the further ones in the asymptotic expansion of $d_n$ in terms of negative powers of $\log n$ was suggested in \cite{Stampach}.

-where the constants $c_1>0$ and $c_2>0$ do not depend on $n$.
-Here we combine an idea similar to the one we use for the proof of Theorem \ref{th1} with the result in \cite[Theorem 1.1]{DIGR} concerning the relation between $d_n$ and the zeros of the continuous dual Hahn polynomial and a recent one, due to W-G. Long, D. Dai, Y-T. Li, X-S. Wang \cite{Long} about the asymptotic behaviour of those zeros, to establish a sharp result concerning inequality
+Here we combine an idea similar to the one we use for the proof of Theorem \ref{th1} with the result in \cite[Theorem 1.1]{DIGR} concerning the relation between $d_n$ and the zeros of the continuous dual Hahn polynomial, and a recent one, due to W-G. Long, D. Dai, Y-T. Li, X-S. Wang \cite{Long} about the asymptotic behaviour of those zeros.
+We establish sharp lower and upper bounds for $d_n$ and obtain its full asyptotic expansion, thus extending the results of Wilf (\ref{WA}) and Stampach (\ref{SA}) to the largest possible generality.

 \begin{theorem} Let

 where

 and $\alpha$ is the only solution of the equation